The UK isn’t exactly the friendliest or most accessible country in the world when it comes to cannabis use. It’s also

-According to a YouGov poll, an incredible 75% of the British population believe it should be legal for medicinal use, while 43% believe it should be fully legalized.
-As it is a Class B drug, possession could result in a five-year prison term and an unlimited fine.
-Sale of weed is punishable by up to 14 years in prison.
+Currently, cannabis is a Class B drug, which means possession could result in a five-year prison term and an unlimited fine.
+The sale of weed is punishable by up to 14 years in prison.

-As a result, marijuana users in the UK are forced to go to the black market and purchase their herb from street dealers.
+As a result, UK marijuana users are forced to the black market to purchase their herb from street dealers.
 As there is no standardized pricing model, the price of weed varies significantly across Britain, as we show in this guide.